Top 10 camping meals to make on your next trip

 Wraps

-Forget sandwiches; wraps are a camper’s best friend.
+Forget sandwiches, wraps are a camper’s best friend.
 From brekkie wraps with bacon, eggs and halloumi, to delicious salad-packed lunch wraps, to Mexican bean wraps with guac for dinner.
 The camping meal options are endless.
 Regardless of what you plan on putting in them, always make sure you put wraps in your camping food bucket.
 They’re easy to pack, won’t get squashed, and are so versatile it’s insane.

 My lunchtime wrap go-to is mayo, pickles, cheese, salami, tomato, cucumber, sprouts, grated carrot, beetroot, pineapple and sweet chilli sauce.